fabragaMS/ADPE2E/Lab/Lab3/Lab3.md

 -----------------------------|--------------------
 mdwdatalake*suffix*	         |Storage Account
 MDWDatabricks-*suffix*	     |Databricks Workspace
+mdwsqlvirtualserver-*suffix* |SQL server

+**IMPORTANT**: The code snippets below illustrate the simplest and quickest way to establish connections between Databricks and other Azure services.
+They **ARE NOT** considered best practices as they expose secrets and passwords in plain text.
+For a secure implementation following the security best practices, please consider the use of Azure Key Vault in conjuntion with Databricks Secret Scopes (https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html).

 ## Create Azure Databricks Cluster
 In this section you are going to create an Azure Databricks cluster that will be used to execute notebooks.